MichelleGri/Hangman-Revolution/README.md

 ### Game area

-The game area includes a drawing of hangman with ASCII art, which will be updated as the player loses lives.
+The game area includes a drawing of hangman with ASCII art, which is updated as the player loses lives.

 The movie title is represented with empty underscores / dashes.
 These will be updated as the player guesses correct letters corresponding to their position in the movie title.